paul1893/PBTutorialManager/README.md

 textAlignement 	/* The text alignement */
-labelWidth      /* The width of the label */ position 		/* The position of your text around the highlight view */ shape 		/* The shape of the mask to highlight the view */ duration 		/* time duration before to show the next target */ font              /* A font that you can modify */
+labelWidth      /* The width of the label */ position 		/* The position of your text around the highlight view */ arrowStartPosition /* Controlls what possition the orrow starts from, set to nill to match position behaviour */ shape 		/* The shape of the mask to highlight the view */ duration 		/* time duration before to show the next target */ font              /* A font that you can modify */